Chennai rains: Light shower brings relief to parched city

 Chennai receives about 126.8mm rain throughout August.
 Last year, the city received 191.5mm, while in 2016 the month saw the lowest-ever rainfall in the last ten years with just 44.3mm rain.

 This year the city, so far, has received only 91.5mm rainfall.
-However, the southwest monsoon has given the city 17% more rainfall than normal.
+However, the southwest monsoon has given the city 17 per cent more rainfall than normal.
 Between June 1 and August 25, the city received 344.4mm, while the average for the same period is 294.6mm, The Times of India reported.